gum84/Megadrive-/Choosing-a-microcontroller.md

 as it has plenty of I/O pins and supports all features.

 ## Supported Targets
+If you plan to do firmware updates in the future **it is strongly recommended to mount the chip in a socket**, so that you can easily remove it and reflash it.
+In-system programming is theoretically possible but has not been tested, so **if you use it, you do so at your own risk**.

 ### Stand-alone Chips
 All diagrams below for ATtiny chips are based on [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore).
 Probably other cores will work as well, but you might have to adjust pin numbers and #defines, so please stick to ATTinyCore.